Solve Your Debt Problem Once And For All With This Step-By-Step Guide

 - Do you have clothes in the closet with the tags still attached?

 - Do you have more than one of the same item?

 - Is your credit card bill so large that you can’t afford to pay it off at the end of the month?

 - Do you ever feel an endorphin rush when making a purchase?

 - Do you experience anxiety, guilt, or remorse after shopping?

 - Do you ever hide purchases from friends or loved ones?

-2: Addiction - Closely related to emotional spending is addiction, but this can be an addiction of any kind – not just shopping.
-Gambling, drugs, and sex addictions are highly destructive – both financial and otherwise.
-The ensuing debt spiral may be the least of your worries but is often a consequence.
+2: Addiction — Closely related to emotional spending is addiction.
+This can be an addiction of any kind, not just shopping.
+Drugs, sex, and gambling addictions are highly destructive, both financially and otherwise.
+The ensuing debt spiral may be the least of your worries, but is often a consequence.

 3: Entitlement — Entitlement thinking is the belief that you magically deserve all the good things in life regardless of what your financial statement says.
 After all, why shouldn’t you have designer clothes, a big screen TV, pedicures, and a new car?
 Everyone else does, right?